corda/corda-docs-portal/content/en/platform/corda/4.13/community/tutorial-cordapp.md

 tags:
 - tutorial
 - cordapp
-title: Run a sample CorDapp
+title: Running a sample CorDapp
 ---

-# Run a sample CorDapp
+# Running a sample CorDapp

 Get started with Corda by running a sample CorDapp.
 Learn how to download, deploy, launch, interact with, and test a CorDapp before you try modifying a [Java]((https://github.com/corda/cordapp-template-java/tree/release/4.12) or [Kotlin](https://github.com/corda/cordapp-template-kotlin/tree/release/4.12) template, [building your own]({{< relref "../enterprise/get-started/tutorials/build-basic-cordapp/basic-cordapp-intro.md" >}}), or using a [community CorDapp](https://www.corda.net/samples/).